splunk/observability-workshop/docs/module4/prep.md

 === "Output"

-    ```text
+    ```bash
     ~/workshop/ec2$
     ```

-Verify that you are running version V0.12.12 or above of Terraform>
+Verify that you are running version V0.12.18 or above of Terraform

 === "Input"